yildiz-online/module-window/README.md

 	mvn clean install

-This will compile the source code, then run the unit tests, and finally build a jar file and DLL/SO for the environment you chose.
+This will compile the source code, then run the unit tests, and finally build a jar file.

 ## Usage